JasonZhu314/papers/_templates/Paper - Deep Reading.md

 - Core limitation:
 - Reusable pattern:

+## Taste Calibration

+- Why this paper became influential:
+- What is technically elegant:
+- What is weaker or sloppier than expected:
+- What survived into later work:
+- What I would test before building on it:

 ## Follow-Up

 - [ ] Use `_templates/Prompt - Deep Reading.md` to run the interactive deep-reading session.